TruncatedDinoSour/armour/doc/d/pDB-1.md

 **Note: This version of pDB is still in early alpha stages.
 Do not implement this or use this format yet in production.**

 This is the official pDB specification document describing the exact structure of the pDB (version 1) (pDBv1) file format.
-Its purpose is to serve as detailed documentation for any implementations of this format, SDKs, clients, and other pieces of code utilizing it.
+Its purpose is to serve as detailed documentation for any implementations of this format, such as SDKs, clients and other pieces of code utilizing it.

 ## Introduction

-pDB ([p]assword [d]ata[b]ase) is a new password database format which mainly uses little-endian data focused on security, entropy, and data integrity.
-Its focus audience are individuals and entities who are concerned about their data security & are willing to put resources into it.
+pDB ([p]assword [d]ata[b]ase) is a new password database format which mainly uses little-endian binary data.
+It is focused on security, entropy, and data integrity.
+Its main audience are individuals and entities who are concerned about their data security & are willing to put resources into it.

 If you're looking for something lightweight and small - pDB is not for you (even though it can be configured to be fairly small and lightweight, but pDB doesn't prioritize that), you're most likely better off storing